maherjas/Dictionary_Attack_DVWA/README.md

 # DVWA Dictionary Attack
+## See the uploaded file with screenshots "Password Cracking using Python.PDF"
 ## Objective

 The objective of this tool is to demonstrate a dictionary attack on the Damn Vulnerable Web Application (DVWA).